by Nataliia Vasylyna | April 7, 2011 10:00 am

 Although many testers would never take advantage of a poorly constructed system, it still should not be set up in this way because it is not rewarding people for doing what management really wants.
 Failing to do that will eventually lead to an organization that has lost key members who saw past the reward system, leaving behind an organization that plays to management’s set of rewards.

 Test organizations that are not effectively communicating with the rest of the software team (development and project managers) will not be aware of proposed changes and will not be able to step in early in the process to prevent problems, which allows a torrential flood of bugs to come back to testers late in the cycle and can end up costing the company time and money.
 Testing needs to evaluate processes as well as break the software.

-If you want to know the difference between QA, QC (Quality Control) and Software testing, then follow the link.
+Besides, there is one ore notion—QA (Quality Control).
+If you want to know the difference between QA, QC and Software testing, then follow the link.

 Source URL: http://blog.qatestlab.com/2011/04/07/what-is-the-difference-between-qa-and-testing/

 Copyright ©2018 Independent Testing – QATestLab